violabazanye/JSONSample/README.md

 JSONSample
 ==========

-Sample demonstrating use of JSON
+Sample demonstrating use of JSON on Windows phone using C#